Chart Color Schemes

 Birmingham Gardens features high concentrations of group households, with a higher-than-average median household size

 Family households account for 52.7% of all households, including 18.7% couples with children, 20.1% couples without children, and 11.5% single parent families.
 Non-family households constitute the remaining 47.3%, with lone person households at 28.3% and group households comprising 19.0%.
-The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.
+The median household size is 2.6 people, higher than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households